Rconybea/rconybea/README.md

 - Developer productivity.
 Member of the church of emacs.
 Trying to write better documentation.
 - Numerical programming.
 Kalman filters, PDE solvers, stochastic processes etc.
 - Performance oriented programming.
 For example low-latency schedulers,  some lockfree algos.
 - Integration with REPL tools.
-Author of various DSLs,  more recently working with pybind11.
+Author of various scheme-based DSLs,  more recently working with pybind11.

 ## Projects
 - <a href="https://rconybea.github.io/web/sw/xo.html">XO</a>: a set of cooperating c++ libraries, with python bindings, for simuation and complex event processing.
-- <a href="https://github.com/rconybea/cmake-examples">cmake-examples</a>: progressive series cmake examples, starting from nothing.
+- <a href="https://github.com/rconybea/cmake-examples">cmake-examples</a>: progressive series of cmake examples, starting from hello world.
-- docker-cpp-builder: example nix-built docker container for generic c++ builds
+- <a href="https://github.com/rconybea/docker-cpp-builder">: example nix-built docker container for generic c++ builds
-- docker-nix-builder: nix-built docker container with nix available at build time
+- <a href="https://github.com/rconybea/docker-nix-builder">: nix-built docker container (with nix available at build time)
 - <a href="https://rconybea.github.io/web/env/cleanmbox.html">cleanmbox</a>: automatically tidy email

 ## Currently learning about